-Tofu can be off-putting, or tofu can be delicious.
-It’s one of those neato foods that takes on whatever flavor – and often texture – you want it to, for better or for worse.
+Tofu is one of those neato foods that takes on whatever flavor – and often texture – you want it to, for better or for worse.
 Usually, thankfully, for the better.

 So I think it’s kind of funny when people flat-out declare they hate tofu.
 Except, you know, they haven’t even tried it – in any shape or form.